EC528-Fall-2023/Open-Education-Testing/README.md

 Open Education is designed to provide greater accessibility for computer science educators and students.
 Users will have an easy method of distributing their content from a virtual environment through open source material.
 This is included but may not be limited to online textbooks, lectures, machine learning tools, as well as interactive kernel environments.
 Hosts of large computer science events (ie. hackathons) will also be able to use this online platform to provide a consistent environment among each user, with the same packages for everyone.
 Users of this platform may include but are not limited to:
 * Educators within any field of computer science or engineering
 * Authors looking to publish free open-source textbooks online
-* Students involved in large activites or events
+* Students involved in large computer science activites or events

 ** **